top of page

 Elastic Recommendations: Purchase by the package, not cut from a bulk roll.
 (As of April 2023, a 3yd package of 3/4" non-roll elastic is approx. $4.99 per package, 1" is approx. $6.50, 1/4" is approx. $4.

 INTERFACING: A moderately stiff material typically used between two layers of fabric to create strength and stability to the project.
 NOTE: FUSIBLE INTERFACING has heat activated adhesive on one side that bonds to the fabric when ironed.
-We will use FUSIBLE INTERFACING in class.
+We will use FUSIBLE INTERFACING in class, not the sew-in kind.
 Interfacing is typically found on a rack near the cutting counter of your local craft store.

 Fusible Fleece Recommendation: Pellon TP971F Fusing Thermolam Plus Fleece 45" Wide (As of April 2023, approx. $12/yd).